BenchaminDimitriu/Ecom22_TeamProject/README.md

 • access a cart that can add/delete/view details of purchased items.
 (2 features)

-• save/hold/watchlist item before bid/purchase.
-As well as add and delete item from my watchlist.
-(2 features)
+• save/delete watchlist item before purchase.(2 features)

 • access a checkout/payment where I can input my information to pay for my purchases.
 (1 feature)